patron02/repairing-1930s-tube-radio/README.md

 https://user-images.githubusercontent.com/69320369/212196168-14f9e4e0-59a8-4e10-b02d-82e086519a75.mp4

-The radio worked for a while but the capacitors need to be changed for new ones and I plan on installing an arduino add on to allow for bluetooth devices to be connected.
-It is very difficult to finish fixing the radio because the parts are very old and outdated, there is no schematic, and the broken parts must be custom designed and 3D printed.
-I will finish fixing it once I have gathered and bought all the necessary parts.
-For now it's a nice piece to have around the house.
+The radio is now working and I plan on installing an arduino add on to allow for bluetooth devices to be connected.
+This project was very difficult to finish because the parts are very old and outdated, there is no schematic, and the broken parts must be custom designed and 3D printed.
+There were also issues in overheating so a cooling system had to be installed.
+The speaker has a very noticeable static sound which can be fixed by getting a new amplifier and speaker, but I've chosen to leave it as is in order to preserve it.

 <img src="https://user-images.githubusercontent.com/69320369/212196653-a067b2b4-bb27-4873-a10b-dc72b5ffc6ec.jpg" width="400" />